 - A conscious choice between 2-and 3-column layouts to match the type of content your API demands

 Making API documentation modern, functional, and developer-friendly is not an easy task.
 You need to follow the current best practices not only for technical communication, but also for layout and design.
 If you’d like to find out how to make your API documentation top-notch and a real asset, feel free to contact us.
 We know the answers to all your queries.
-Alternatively, you can read more of our blog posts, such as this one on how API can be used as part of continuous deployment, or visit our API service page.
+Alternatively, you can read more of our blog posts, such as this one on how API can be used as part of continuous deployment, or visit our API documentation service page.